Meringandan: History

 Meringandan State School opened on 24 January 1876.
-It was built during 1875 by Jack Maag.
-Isaac John Thomas was appointed the first head teacher of the school,.
+It was built in 1875 by Jack Maag.
+Isaac John Thomas was appointed the first head teacher of the school.
 The enrolment for that year was 80 pupils.
 It is now within the suburb boundaries of Meringandan West.

-A branch railway line was constructed from Toowoomba to Cabarlah, the first train running in September, 1883.
+A branch railway line was constructed from Toowoomba to Cabarlah, and the first train ran in September 1883.
 As Meringandan had a railway station, the settlers in the Goombungee and Haden areas used it to forward their goods.
-Most of the farmers did their own carting, but well known carriers were Jack Wieck, Herman Lau, George Klein and Jack Lange.
-In the early 1900s a line of teams stretching a distance of half a mile, waiting to load or unload at the railway station, was a familiar sight.
-But the construction of the Haden railway line to Haden in 1910 reduced the need to use Meringandan's railway station; meanwhile the use of motor transport was increasing.
-Following the closure of the railway yards, the railway station was replaced with a park.St Gregory's Anglican Church was consecrated on Sunday 12 September 1886 by Bishop William Webber.
+Most farmers did their carting, but well-known carriers were Jack Wieck, Herman Lau, George Klein and Jack Lange.
+In the early 1900s, a line of teams stretching for half a mile, waiting to load or unload at the railway station, was a familiar sight.
+However, the construction of the Haden railway line to Haden in 1910 reduced the need to use Meringandan's railway station; meanwhile, the use of motor transport was increasing.
+Following the closure of the railway yards, the railway station was replaced with a park.St Gregory's Anglican Church was consecrated on Sunday, 12 September 1886 by Bishop William Webber.
 It was located on a 1 acre piece of land near the railway station, donated by Mr Foland.
-It was built by Mr Maag and was 18 by 38 ft and could seat 150 people.
-In 1905 it was relocated to Kingsthorpe where it was re-consecrated as St Gregory's by Archbishop St Clair Donaldson on 20 October 1905.
+Mr Maag built it, and it was 18 by 38 ft and could seat 150 people.
+In 1905, it was relocated to Kingsthorpe, where it was re-consecrated as St Gregory's by Archbishop St Clair Donaldson on 20 October 1905.
 It closed circa 1982.

-On Sunday 2 February 1896 a new Lutheran church opened replacing the previous one that had become dilapidated over its quarter century of use.
-The new church was built by L. Goebel and Son of Gomoran.
+On Sunday, 2 February 1896, a new Lutheran church opened, replacing the previous one that had become dilapidated over its quarter century of use.
+L. Goebel and Son of Gomoran built the new church.
 The church was 40 by 20 ft with the vestry 12 by 14 ft and the porch 7 by 8 ft with 14 ft high walls.
-Inside there was an elevated cedar pulpit.
+Inside, there was an elevated cedar pulpit.

 At the beginning of the 1900s, the Court House was moved from Cabarlah and erected at Meringandan.

-Before 1900, the farmers' wives baked their own bread, but early in the century a bakery was established by O. Wuersching, the first baker employed being Walls.
+Before 1900, the farmers' wives baked their bread, but early in the century, a bakery was established by O. Wuersching, the first baker employed being Walls.